segakazzz/week5-group-exercise/README.md

 ## Testimonies

-* Used JQuery Plugin [Masonry](https://masonry.desandro.com/) for Masonry layout to avoid adjusting the ratio of width and height for each photographs.
+* Used JQuery Plugin [Masonry](https://masonry.desandro.com/) for Masonry layout to avoid adjusting the ratio of width and height for each photo.

 ~~~html
 <script src="https://unpkg.com/masonry-layout@4/dist/masonry.pkgd.min.js"></script>